pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 `expression` is any regular expression that we build. `string` is the, er, string under test.
 The `test` method returns true/false depending on the match.

 Slashes mark the start and end of the expression.
+Treat them like double quotes (") and single quotes (') that you use to mark start and end of a plain string.

 The expression between `/` is a literal. **Once again, they are treated as literal characters.** Variable names wouldn't be resolved down to their contents.

-To make it dynamic, we'll have to use `new RegExp(variable_name)` syntax, which we **wouldn't use until the end.**
+To make it dynamic, we'll have to go via the constructor route, using `new RegExp(variable_name)` syntax. **This will come to rescue towards the end of the post.**

 **Do it right now.** Just type this on your browser console.